clapy-app/clapy-plugin/README.md

 (1) Alternative: `yarn dev` through command-line to start everything

 Note: for now, `Hasura console` task is excluded from the default build because it's rarely useful in current developments.
 To start it, run this task or `yarn console` in the terminal.
 If you often need it, feel free to uncomment it in the default build task (.vscode/tasks.json, first task).

+## Update yarn

+- `yarn set version stable`
+- `yarn install` in the root, the back and the front directories.

 ## Test Stripe workflow